Three Elements of Generating Restaurant Sales

-The Service That Sells!
-Cycle of Service acts as your script for the show, breaking down a guest’s visit into individual pieces.
-During the Generating Sales portion of the guest experience, servers can exceed expectations by going above and beyond simply taking orders and delivering good service.
+Your Cycle of Service acts as a script for the show, breaking down a guest’s visit into individual pieces.
+During servers’ portion of the guest experience, they can exceed expectations by going above and beyond simply taking orders and delivering good service.
 Your servers, supported by you and the rest of the team, are your salespeople.
 Just like in show business, their performance determines your profitability.

 Restaurant Sales Performance Steps

 First is preparation.
 Make a daily commitment to restaurant sales training.
 Servers can’t sell what they don’t know, so use a part of every pre-shift team meeting to cover product knowledge.
 Servers should know the details of every item on the menu, as well as extras and add-ons that complement other selections.

 Next, is practice.
 In your training sessions, give servers opportunities to practice product knowledge and role-play sales dialogue.
 Use role-playing and games to help servers refine their craft and learn from each other.

 Finally, servers will shine as salespeople when they master the skill of precision timing.
 To make the most out of sales opportunities, servers should greet guests quickly and make suggestions during specific parts of the visit.
 The key to sales success is for wait staff to consistently suggest drinks, add-ons, appetizers, and desserts at the right times to every table.

 Restaurant Sales Training Puts You in the Spotlight